jokoul/project-38-pizza-order/README.md

 # project-38-pizza-ordering

 ## Description
-This is a pizza ordering application that allows to manage pizza fast food business.
-Clients can order pizza through the application and manager can manage customers information and he can add, edit, delete pizza into the Menu board.
-I started by creating my database with models and migrations.
+This is a pizza ordering app made with Laravel that allows to manage pizza fast food business.
+Clients can order pizza through the application and manager can manage customer informations and he can add, edit, delete pizza into the Menu board.
+I started by creating MySQL database with models and migrations.
 Then, I generated controllers to handle form and crud opration on different ressources like pizzas, users, orders.
 Finally, I created corresponding template views with blade extension to get an user interface showing data.
-My application respect MVC design pattern.
+My application respects MVC design pattern.
 ## Stack
-Laravel, Bootstrap
+Laravel, Bootstrap, MySQL
 ## Launch
 https://joan-kouloumba.in/pizzajo